Interradical motion can push magnetosensing precision towards quantum limits: Appendix

 \textit{Optimal quantum control.}--- We discretize our control functions into piecewise-constant segments, as standard in gradient-based approaches \cite{dey25, oqc05}.
-The total Hamiltonian including the drift and control parts, with $u_j$ constant during each interval, is
+The total Hamiltonian including the drift and control parts, with interradical displacement $r_j$ constant during each interval, is